-Namibia is a country which has been home to many, including the German people.
+Namibia is a country that has been home to many, including the German people.
 It has a huge amount of natural beauty.
 A holiday here will enrich your knowledge about African culture.
 The famous Kalahari desert is located in this country.

 The south of Namibia shares the border with South Africa.
 Angola lies on the northern part of the country.
 The central part has the tropic of Capricorn going through it.
 The northeastern region is known as Caprivi.

 The Kalahari Desert, Skeleton Coast, Bradbury Mountain, Kolmanskop (ghost town), and Epupa waterfalls are just a few of the awe-inspiring things that this country has to offer.

 You can use the minibus to get around.
 It is used mostly in Africa.
 Rental cars are popular among tourists.
 But the tires wear down pretty quickly due to the roads in Namibia.

 The official language of the nation is English.
 It is used by the majority of the people.
 It can be a little difficult to understand, but it will be enough to help you communicate with them.

 1 USD equals 14 Namibian Dollars.
 You can use the banks to convert currency.
 They do not charge any extra money for converting it.
 ATMs in malls can be used to withdraw money.

 Namibia uses types D and M sockets.
 You need to bring a travel adapter to fit the proper socket type.
 Check out the above-linked page to see the photos and other useful information.

 August 16, 2016 12:00 am Leave your thoughts

-Warning: Parameter 2 to posts_where_recent_post1() expected to be a reference, value given in /home/nakedsou/public_html/artoftravel.tips/wp-includes/class-wp-hook.php on line 288
+Warning: Parameter 2 to posts_where_recent_post1() expected to be a reference, value given in /home/nakedsou/public_html/artoftravel.tips/wp-includes/class-wp-hook.php on line 287